nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The specified person is not a Volunteer
+The specified person is not a Volunteer.

     * 3b1.
 CFG shows an error message.